cyanheads/docwriter-mcp-server/PROJECT-SPEC.md

     diff: z
       .string()
       .describe(
-        "A diff patch in the Unified Diff Format to apply to the document content."
+        "A diff patch in the Unified Diff Format to apply to the document content.", ),
-      ),
   });
   ```